David Correia

 Books

-• Properties of Violence: Law and Land Grant Struggle in Northern New Mexico.
-University of Georgia Press (2013).
+• Properties of Violence: Law and Land Grant Struggle in Northern New Mexico (University of Georgia Press, 2013)

 Teaching

-• AMST 182 Introduction to Environment, Science and Technology
+• Introduction to Environmental and Social Justice